rustype/notes/papers/behavioral-types-pl.md

 - Defining a suitable monad for session communications

-Monads also prove to be useful when addressing the second challenge, the same way the `IO` monad allows the structuring of Haskell programs doing IO.OR ebay@reply5.ebay.com OR caixadirectaoperacoes@cgd.pt
+Monads also prove to be useful when addressing the second challenge, the same way the `IO` monad allows the structuring of Haskell programs doing IO.

 ### Effects for Session Type Checking